-Greg Jones , Associate Professor; Ph.D., University of Texas at Austin.
+Jonathan Gratch , Lecturer; Ph.D., University of North Texas.
+Emerging technologies; games and simulations; technology integration; multimedia production for education.Greg Jones , Associate Professor; Ph.D., University of Texas at Austin.
 3-D virtual environments; games and simulations; cyber infrastructures; web authoring; distance delivery of instruction.

 Cathleen Norris , Regents Professor; Ph.D., University of North Texas.
 Mobile technologies; computer-based education; human factors; teacher professional development.

 Scott Warren , Associate Professor; Ph.D., Indiana University.
 Digital learning environments; games and simulations to support literacy and learning; technology-supported research methods.

 Department of Learning Technologies

 The Master of Science degree in Learning Technologies at the University of North Texas gives you the foundation in learning and educational technologies required to create, deliver and enhance learning experiences in a variety of contexts.